Christoph Hammer: Tangent piano Player

-New Hofkapelle München
+New Hofkapelle Munich

 In 1996, he founded this ensemble, with which he restages widely unknown music of the 17th and 18th century from the Bavarian residences and churches, for example from Munich and Regensburg.

 Opera conductor

 In 2004, he conducted Jean Philippe Rameau's Dardanus at the Stadttheater Passau.
 In 2005, Hammer took over the conducting of Monteverdi's L'Orfeo at the Landestheater Linz.
-In 2006, he conducted Handel's Lotario at the Handel Festival Karlsruhe.
+In 2006, he conducted Handel's Lotario at the Händel Festival Karlsruhe.
 In 2007, he was responsible for the musical realisation of Reinhard Keiser's Fredegunda with the new Hofkapelle München in a production of the Bayerische Theaterakademie August Everding, which was staged once again in 2008 at the Theater Bremen under Hammer's musical direction.
 In June 2008, Die Nacht by Einar Schleef had its premiere at the Bayerische Theaterakademie.
 Hammer took over the musical direction in the production of Anna Viebrock.

 Teaching activities

-In 2002, he began teaching at the University of Seattle and at the University of Music and Performing Arts Munich.
-Since August 2009, Hammer has been professor for harpsichord and fortepiano at the University of Northern Texas.
+In 2002, he began teaching at Seattle University and at the University of Music and Theatre Munich.
+Since August 2009, Hammer has been professor for harpsichord and fortepiano at the University of North Texas.
 Since August 2017, he is professor for historical keyboard instruments at the Leopold Mozart Centre of the University of Augsburg.